 Other close members of Elise's family who also died at the hands of the Nazi murderers or due to the horrible living conditions caused by the Nazis are: her sons Max and Kurt, her daughter-in-law Irma, her uncle by marriage Max Hirsch, and her cousins Elsa Hirsch, Pauline Mendle, née Hirsch, as well as her cousins Hermann Hirsch, Josef Stern (Stumbling Stone in Neu-Ulm) and Milton Bauland.

 On September 19, 2012, Gunter Demnig laid a memorial stone for Elise Bensinger in front of the house at Spitalstrasse 17, which unfortunately has been torn down in the meantime.
+A new Stumbling Stone is planed, wenn the building works are done.

 (November 18, 2018 kmr / ir)